Alan Menter, MD

 Psoriatic disease can have a substantial negative impact on patients’ quality of life.
 The treatments for psoriasis and PsA can overlap, although additional measures should be taken in patients with PsA to slow progression of joint damage, manage pain, and promote mobility for optimal quality of life.
 This activity will provide learners with strategies for effective multidisciplinary management of psoriasis and PsA.

-Dermatologists, dermatology NPs and PAs, and other clinicians who co-manage patients with psoriasis and PsA, including rheumatology and general practice/internal medicine clinicians
+Dermatologists, dermatology NPs and PAs, rheumatologists, rheumatology NPs and PAs, and other clinicians who co-manage patients with psoriasis and PsA, including general practice/internal medicine clinicians.

 Upon completion of this educational activity, the participant should be able to: